Exhibitions

 Moving within and between photographic genres, Vital Impetus explores this relationship between the creative self and its dynamic relationship to others.
 The works featured in this exhibition indicate some of the near infinite ways to communicate who one is and how we seek to connect–or not connect–with others.

-Nature Has a Way
+Nature Has A Way

 Williamsburg, NY